Louisiana (New France): 17th-century explorers

 In 1660, France started a policy of expansion into the interior of North America from what is now eastern Canada.
 The objectives were to locate a Northwest Passage to China; to exploit the territory's natural resources, such as fur and mineral ores; and to convert the native population to Catholicism.
 Fur traders began exploring the pays d'en haut (upper country around the Great Lakes) at the time.
 In 1659, Pierre-Esprit Radisson and Médard Chouart des Groseilliers reached the western end of Lake Superior.
 Priests founded missions, such as the Mission of Sault Sainte Marie in 1668.
 On May 17, 1673, Louis Jolliet and Jacques Marquette began the exploration of the Mississippi River, which they called the Sioux Tongo (the large river) or Michissipi.
 They reached the mouth of the Arkansas River, and then returned upstream, having learned that the great river ran toward the Gulf of Mexico, not toward the Pacific Ocean as they had presumed.
 In 1675, Marquette founded a mission in the Native American village of Kaskaskias on the Illinois River.
 A permanent settlement was made by 1690.

-In 1682, René-Robert Cavelier and the Italian Henri de Tonti descended to the Mississippi River Delta.
+In 1682, René-Robert Cavelier, Sieur de La Salle and the Italian Henri de Tonti descended to the Mississippi River Delta.
 They left Fort Crèvecoeur on the Illinois River, accompanied by 23 Frenchmen and 18 Indians.
 They built Fort Prud'homme (later the city of Memphis) and claimed French sovereignty on the whole of the valley, which they called Louisiane in honor of the French king, Louis XIV.
 They sealed alliances with the Quapaw Indians.
 In April 1682, they arrived at the mouth of the Mississippi.
-Cavelier eventually returned to Versailles, where he convinced the Minister of the Marine to grant the command of Louisiana to him.
-He claimed that Louisiana was close to New Spain by drawing a map showing the Mississippi as much farther west than it really was.
+La Salle eventually returned to Versailles, where he convinced the Minister of the Marine to grant the command of Louisiana to him.
+He claimed that Louisiana was close to New Spain by drawing a map showing the Mississippi as much farther west than it really was, which seems to have been an honest mistake given that he would later search for the river further to the west of its actual location.

-With four ships and 320 emigrants, Cavelier set sail for Louisiana.
-Cavelier did not find the river's mouth in the Mississippi River Delta and tried to establish a colony on the Texas coast.
-Cavelier was assassinated in 1687 by members of his exploration party, reportedly near what is now Navasota, Texas.
+With four ships and 320 emigrants, La Salle set sail for Louisiana on 1 August 1684.
+La Salle did not find the river's mouth in the Mississippi River Delta and established a short-lived colony on the Texas coast.
+La Salle was assassinated in 1687 by members of his party, reportedly near what is now Navasota, Texas.